openshift/node-observability-operator/docs/README.md

 _Note: `NodeObservability` resource has to exist and referenced from the Run_

 After a `NodeObservabilityRun` is created, you can track the progress of the run in the `.Status` field.
-First, `StartTimestamp` is recorded and when the run has finished, the `FinishedTimestamp` is recorded.
+At first, `StartTimestamp` is recorded and when the run has finished, the `FinishedTimestamp` is recorded.
 Any failed nodes are tracked in `FailedAgents` list.